harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-prometheus.md

 - Prometheus queries must produce a single value (scalar).
 To learn more about Prometheus queries, go to [QUERYING PROMETHEUS](https://prometheus.io/docs/prometheus/latest/querying/basics/).

-- Harness Prometheus connector and health source are compatible with Mimir, Cortex, Thanos, and VictoriaMetrics platforms.
+- Harness Prometheus connector and health source are compatible with Mimir, Cortex, Thanos, Coralogix, and VictoriaMetrics platforms.
 :::